JosephNderitu/business_page_html/README.md

 ## 📌 About

-Business Landing is a modern web application designed to provide [describe the purpose of the website, e.g., "a seamless user experience for business landing page sundomains"].
-The project showcases a clean and responsive UI with optimized performance.
+Business Landing is a modern web application designed to provide  The project showcases a clean and responsive UI with optimized performance.

 ## 🚀 Features